 - In an episode of The Simpsons Marge and her friend Laura Powers are being chased by the police across the desert.
 Homer, riding in Chief Wiggum's car (long story) successfully warns them that they're about to drive into The Grand Chasm and they brake to a stop in time, while Wiggum and Homer go hurtling past them and over the edge, but are both fine because they land in a giant heap of garbage on the bottom of the Chasm.

-- Parodied again in South Park, where Cartman and Kyle are riding their Big Wheels to California.
+- In one episode, Cartman and Kyle are riding their Big Wheels to California.
 A CHP Cruiser spots them and gives chase, at what could be no faster than 5mph.
-Despite this, the Police Car somehow manages to lose control and flip over the median.
+Despite this, the police car somehow manages to lose control and flip over the median.

 - Teen Titans Go!: In "Driver's Ed", a a trail of police cars chase Robin into a supermarket, where they pile-up.